Avadhoot05/MazeSolver/README.md

-You can watch working of the project here: https://youtu.be/uAqHXnGlNuc
+You can the watch working of the project here: https://youtu.be/uAqHXnGlNuc

 # MazeSolver
 Maze Solver using A* algorithm